-I come from an educational and professional background in museum collections, and I take my responsibility for the custody of objects very seriously.
+I come from an educational and professional background in museum collections, but whether treating a sentimental object or a historically significant piece of cultural property, I strictly adhere to the American Institute of Conservation's Code of Ethics and Guidelines for Practice.
 The conservation of objects is a point where science and art truly intersect, and I treat that relationship with expertise and respect, no matter what the size of the project.
-Whether treating a sentimental object or a historically significant piece of cultural property, I strictly adhere to the American Institute of Conservation's Code of Ethics and Guidelines for Practice.

 The first goal with any project is to stabilize the object, and to identify and arrest any active deterioration of its materials.
-That's what we call “conservation.”
+That part of a treatment is usually called its “conservation.”

 The next step is to assess the cosmetic condition of the object, and decide how closely we'd like to bring its appearance back to that originally intended by its maker.
-That's the “restoration” of an object, and that's where we sometimes have choices to make.
+That part of a treamtent is called “restoration,” and because it usually requires adding some new material, it's an area where we always have choices to make.